Concussion & Brain Contusion Treatment & Recovery

 Yes, even after "mild" concussions, a rehabilitation course is needed to restore cerebrospinal fluid circulation, prevent risks of increased intracranial pressure, and review adjacent organs and tissues for hidden displacements and injuries, whose consequences often appear months after the injury.

-In accordance with the developed program, the patient attends sessions at the Centre.
-The rehabilitation therapist evaluates the progress and adjusts the program. -
+- Attendance of sessions – According to the developed plan, the patient attends rehabilitation sessions at the Center.
+The rehabilitation physician regularly evaluates progress and adjusts loads and techniques as needed.

 The cost of a course of treatment with a stay in a hotel